pranav-wakode/disease-chatbot/README.md

 # AI Health & Wellness Assistant

-A comprehensive Python desktop application that provides AI-powered health information and guidance using the BLOOMZ-560M language model.
+A comprehensive Python desktop application that provides AI-powered health information and guidance using the Large Language Model.
 The application supports both English and Marathi languages, with text and speech interaction capabilities.

 ## ⚠️ CRITICAL SAFETY DISCLAIMER